abitabir/yordevs-quiz-night-2023/README.md

    + The logo is a PNG image format.
    - The `style="max-width: 200px"` shouldn't make that possible!

-1. Using a screenreader for accessibility testing (e.g [Pericles](https://chrome.google.com/webstore/detail/pericles-text-to-speech-s/oacindbdmlbdeidohafnfocfckkhjlbg)), upon which icon in the Yordevs Website's footer does the screenreader stutter because of a ?
+1. Using a screenreader for accessibility testing (e.g [Pericles](https://chrome.google.com/webstore/detail/pericles-text-to-speech-s/oacindbdmlbdeidohafnfocfckkhjlbg)), upon which icon in the Yordevs Website's footer does the screenreader stop working properly?

    <img src="https://user-images.githubusercontent.com/68516952/224089167-b4403383-702f-4cad-b836-d7f8d673ee58.png" title="Yordevs Footer" width="350">